Seinlin/treeherder-service/docs/installation.rst

   all the request sent to local.treeherder.mozilla.org will be proxied to it by varnish/apache.

-* For development you can use the django runserver instead of gunicorn:
+* Or for development you can use the django runserver instead of gunicorn:

   .. code-block:: bash